Table of contents

 Parties involved: obligor and obligee

-Contractual obligations involve two main parties: the obligor and the obligee.
+Contractual obligations involve two primary parties:

 In a vendor-client relationship, for example, the vendor is the obligor as they are responsible for delivering the goods or services.
 The client, meanwhile, is the obligee, as they have the right to receive those goods or services and benefit from them.